TedLeRoy/ubuntu-update.sh/README.md

 If this happens, just wait and try again later.

 ### Updates

-This project will go through some iterations as I think of things I'd like to add.
+This project will go through some iterations as I think of things I'd like to add, or add features based on feature requests.
 You'll want to keep your script up to date.

 If you chose to create a local git repository, you can run one command to update to the latest version available.